scalawithcats/scala-with-cats/src/pages/adt/algebra.md

 - Exponential types exist.
 They are functions!
 A function `A => B` is equivalent to $b^a$.
 - Quotient types also exist, but they are a bit weird.
 Read up about them if you're interested.
 - Another interesting algebraic manipulation is taking the derivative of an algebraic data type.
-This gives us a type of iterator, known as a zipper, for that type.
+This gives us a kind of iterator, known as a zipper, for that type.